knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

  - tools -  Filename manipulation

 *R Package configuration - issues*
- - To perform word stemming, tm call weka.jar Java JVM must be installed on your machine.
+ - To perform word stemming, tm calls external Java code in weka.jar.
+So a Java JVM must be installed on your machine.
  - Classpath must be correctly set to enable R to interact with call weka.jar.
 This value can be machine-dependent.
  Look at the R script code in the src dir.
-You might need to change
+You might need to change the "config" section.

 Script Usage
 =========